In regard to the doctrine of election unto salvation, there’s two different views of understanding:

 Paul began his discussion about the Jews.
 But here he reveals that this veil of spiritual blindness is present in all sinners, and not just the Jews.
 But what’s most significant about this statement is that this veil is only “removed” for those who end up getting saved.
 In other words, this spiritual veil is not lifted so that people can decide if they want to receive Christ or not.
 No, it’s lifted for the purpose of drawing sinners to Christ, which always results in salvation.
 Everyone who is granted eyes to see, experience new life in Christ.

-Once again, this revelation convincingly disproves the Arminian understanding of election and salvation.
+Does this not convincingly disprove the Arminian understanding of election and salvation?
+I believe it does.
 Because in their view, a sinner’s eyes are opened to the truth and are then given the opportunity to either receive Christ or to reject Him.
-But their position cannot be correct, because that means that there are a lot of people whose eyes have been unveiled to the truth of the gospel, but doesn’t result in their salvation — which contradicts what Paul says here.
+But how can their position be correct?
+Because that means that there are a lot of people whose eyes have been unveiled to the truth of the gospel, but doesn’t result in their salvation — which contradicts what Paul says here.
 To reword what Paul says: “the veil is not lifted for those who are perishing, but lifted only for those who aren’t.”
 Meaning, for everyone who is granted eyes to see, it results in their salvation.

 (2 Corinthians 4:4) – 4 among whom the god of this age has blinded the minds of those who do not believe so they would not see the light of the glorious gospel of Christ, who is the image of God.